 Kate Jones Dip.Couns, Reg.MBACP

-It's not always easy to talk to family and friends about what is troubling us, and talking to someone independant of you and your situation, a counsellor, can help you start to face, manage and overcome overwhelming feelings and problems.
+It's not always easy to talk to family and friends about what is troubling us, and talking to a counsellor who is independant of you and your situation, can help you start to face, manage and overcome overwhelming feelings and problems.

 If you are looking for adult counselling ...

 Maybe you are reading this having made the decision to see a counsellor, and now need to choose the right one.
 With so many different counsellors and counselling approaches available, this can feel daunting, but the most important element of counselling is the counselling relationship.
 Counselling is most successful when you find a counsellor who you feel comfortable with and trust.
 This relationship can provide a safe space for you to feel able to be open about your difficulties, and this is what I strive to offer.
-The first session is free with no obligation to continue, so you feel confident that I am the right counsellor for you.
+Our first session would be free of charge to assess your needs.

 As a fully qualified and experienced counselling practitioner, I will provide a caring, non-judgemental, and supportive environment where you will feel listened to no matter what the problem is.
+Honesty about how we really feel can seem risky, and make us feel vulnerable, but the courage to face our issues can provide great opportunity for change and growth.
 I work in a comfortable and confidential private practice setting.

 The first session will focus on finding out more about you, taking some personal details and making a few written notes, (although this is the only time notes are taken in session.)
 I will explain further about me and how counselling works, and you can ask me any questions so you feel fully informed.
 We will agree on how we will work together and explore what you want from counselling.